hattagh73/landing-page/README.md

 - [Screenshots](#-screenshots)

 ## 📢 Landing Page via Tailwind
 In this project we will explore on the introduction of basic to `Tailwind CSS Framework` by creating a one section of **landing page**.
+Added `overlay` whereby when user is `hovering` to the `section` thus it will become a little bit `darker`.
+To ease user to read clearly since the background image is quite bright.

 ## 🚀 Technology Stack
 A list of **technology stack** that we applied in this project.
 There are as listed below: